-Students -- check your financial aid packet to see if you qualify for Federal Work Study.
+Check your financial aid packet to see if you qualify for Federal Work Study.
 If you have an amount listed for Federal Work Study, search for "Federal Work Study" job postings on CareerBridge.

-2. ON-CAMPUS, NON-WORK-STUDY EMPLOYMENT:. (click on the JOB tab, select "ON-CAMPUS" under the Position Type, then "Search".)
+To learn about some of these part-time, on-campus opportunities, visit CareerBridge (click on the JOB tab, select "ON-CAMPUS" under the Position Type, then "Search".)

 You may also find part-time jobs in the greater Hartford area by visiting snagajob.com

-For summer seasonal jobs, check out: coolworks.com
+For summer seasonal jobs, check out coolworks.com